|PIA, Y-FUL POWER AND (CENTER) A TANGELLATION OF DELISH. OTHER TANGLES IN THE CHALLENGE WERE Y-POD AND PARA-SAILZ, WHICH I CHOSE TO LEAVE OUT.|

 - Ontario, Canada

 - Life is working full time, being married for 35 years, being mom to a grown daughter, 2 15 yr old cats and a 7 year old Diva of a Boston Terrier.
 Becoming involved in the art community has changed my life, since I began to focus on Zentangle,in August of 2012.
-Since then, I've gained the courage to explore other kinds of art lately.
-I've added water soluble media, and art journalling to the mix.
+Since then, I've gained the courage to explore other kinds of art.
+I've added water soluble media, mixed media and a desire to start an artist's journal to the mix.
+You might find just about anything on my blog.
+I hope, whatever you find, you will enjoy.
+I love to hear from you.
 The most wonderful surprise in all of this , has been finding such a warm and wonderful community built around these art forms.
-Without exception those I have encountered are encouraging, friendly, generous of spirit, and great fun!
-Thank you, everyone, for the warm welcome.
-I hope you will enjoy this blog as much as I enjoy yours.
+Almost without exception, those I've met are warm, friendly and generous of spirit.
+I try to be the same way.

 Monday, 17 June 2013